thiagohvo/thiagohvo/README.md

 # Thiago de Oliveira
 ## Welcome to my GitHub! 👋

-I'm an Information Systems student passionate about technology and constantly seeking to learn and grow.
+I'm an Information Systems student constantly seeking to learn and grow.
 Based in Brazil but globally minded, with international work experience and fluency in multiple languages.

 ## 🎓 Education
 - Information Systems (2023-2027) - Unimater, Pato Branco, Brazil